How do I contest a will through a caveat in North Carolina?

 Detailed Answer

-Under North Carolina law, a caveat lets an interested person formally object to admitting a will to probate.
-You must file a caveat with the clerk of superior court in the county where the decedent lived immediately after learning of the will.
+Under North Carolina law, a caveat lets an interested person formally object to a will that has been admitted to probate.
+You must file a caveat with the clerk of superior court in the county where the decedent resided at death within three years after the will is admitted to probate.
 The process in N.C.
-Gen. Stat. § 31-42 et seq. ensures the court reviews your objections before it approves the will.
+Gen. Stat. § 31-32 et seq. ensures the court reviews your objections.

 1. Who may file a caveat?